Google (and the other search engines) just love updating their algorithms. Discover how to master search trends and rank higher on Google in 2019.

-While it can often feel like Google and co. are doing this to keep us on our toes (or trip us up), it's important to remember they're just trying to make the SERPs more effective.
+While it can often feel like Google and co. are doing this to keep us on our toes (or trip us up), it's important to remember they're just trying to make the SERPs (search engine result pages) more effective.

 This does mean we have to keep an eye on the latest algorithm changes to make sure our SEO efforts are in-line with current search trends.
-So what does that mean for the forward-thinking marketer wanting to rank higher in Google in 2019?
+As a forward-thinking marketer wanting to rank higher in Google in 2019, where should you start?

 Right now, Google's biggest search trends favour inbound marketing strategies.
 In other words, marketing for people.
 It's no use trying to appease the search engines anymore; their concerns are for how helpful (read: engaging) and how user-friendly you make yourself for your visitors.